metabase/metabase/docs/databases/uploads.md

 - Create a table to store that data in the database and schema that the Admin selected to store uploads.
 - Create a [model](../data-modeling/models.md) that wraps the uploaded table, and save that model to the collection the person uploaded the CSV data to.

+### Add people to a group with unrestricted data access to that database

+In order to upload CSVs, a person must be in a group with unrestricted access to at least one table in the database that you've selected to store your uploaded data.
+That group could have unrestricted access to that whole database, or (via granular permissions) unrestricted access to one or more tables.
+Native query editing isn't required for uploading.
+See [groups](../people-and-groups/managing.md) and [data permissions](../permissions/data.md).

 ### Specify a prefix for Metabase to prepend to the uploaded tables